UAlbanyArchives/find-it/README.md

 To get a non-expiring session token, use a `expiring=false` parameter when making an [ArchivesSpace authentication request](http://archivesspace.github.io/archivesspace/api/#authentication).

+Optionally, you can add two variables corresponding to refids that have been replaced as well as the new values.
+These lists (which should be JSON arrays) must be in the same order.
+This is useful if you have recently replaced refids in ArchivesSpace and outdated values persist in other data sources.
+In the example below, if you searched for a component with a refid of `456`, Find It! would perform a secondary search for a components with a refid of `second`:

+        var replacedIds = ["123", "456", "789"] // an array of refids that used to exist in the system but have have been replaced var replacedWithIds = ["first", "second", "third"] // an array of refids that replaced the other refids.

 ## Usage

 Open up `index.html`, drop a refid for an ArchivesSpace archival object or the full DIMES url for the object you'd like into the search box, click "find" or hit enter, and watch the magic happen!